NicholasVoris/Portfolio/README.md

 ## About me

-In my free time I enjoy taking my car to car events, attempting to break 100 in golf, and exploring North Carolina with my girlfriend.
+In my free time I enjoy taking my car to car events, attempting to break 100 in golf, and explore North Carolina.

 ## Projects
 ### Bellabeat Case Study